Want to attract flying squirrels in your backyard?

 Using a feeder specifically designed for squirrels can do the trick.
 To do this, simply spread some peanut butter and sunflower seeds.

-Keep the feeder near the place where you’ve seen them last that we’ve talked in the first step.
+Keep the feeder near the place where you’ve seen them last that we talked about in the first step.

-When do you see the most of the flying squirrels?
+When do you see most of the flying squirrels?

 Most of the flying squirrels can be seen in the summer.
 In this season they try to store food for winter and rain.
 This is the best time to attract flying squirrels.
 In colder months they rarely come out of their nest.

 What is the best bait for flying squirrels?

 Flying squirrels love the nutty taste of peanut butter and sunflower seeds.
 These are great options to set in your traps/feeder to lure them in.